CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 core.setOutput('blocks', JSON.stringify(blocks));

-# Use the official Slack API GitHub Actions
+# Use official Slack API GitHub Action

 # https://tools.slack.dev/slack-github-action/sending-techniques/sending-data-slack-api-method/